cgao3/cgao3.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
 My name is Chao Gao.
+I am currently a senior researcher and team lead at Huawei Canada Research Center in Edmonton.
 I obtained my PhD degree from the [Department of Computing Science, University of Alberta](http://cs.ualberta.ca), co-supervised by [Prof. Martin Mueller](https://webdocs.cs.ualberta.ca/~mmueller/) and [Prof. Ryan Hayward](https://webdocs.cs.ualberta.ca/~hayward/).

 Research
 ======

 I am interested in various aspects of artificial intelligence.
 My current research focus is mainly **application-driven**.
+Our current work are centered at using AI/ML algorithms for hardware/software optimization.
 See [Projects](/projects/) for more about the projects I have worked on and am currently working on.